LambdaHack/LambdaHack/README.markdown

     cabal install

-or you may try one of the terminal backends with
+or you may try one of the terminal frontend with

     cabal install -fvty